department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility.md

 </div>

-**Are you ending your military tour of duty soon?** You’ll need to get new coverage quickly.
+**Are you ending your military tour of duty soon?** You’ll need to get new VA life insurance coverage quickly.
 In some cases, you must act within 120 days of leaving the military to ensure no lapse in coverage.